 - The device slips or the shell does not sit in place in the hip and it resists bone growth.

 - Friction within the metal hip implant (the cup and ball, or liner, components are made of metal) causes microscopic shavings and metal debris to be released into the surrounding tissue and blood.
 This can lead to a condition called metallosis, or an excessive exposure to metal, which is characterized by the painful, inflammatory reaction in the tissue and a high blood metal count.

 For further information, read our answers to common questions on the DePuy hip recalls.

 Contact Lieff Cabraser

-If you or a family member are experiencing problems with your defective DePuy metal hip implant (the ASR or Pinnacle hip with the Ultamet (metal) liner) or have been told your artificial hip must be replaced, please contact an experienced Lieff Cabraser personal injury attorney or call us toll-free at (1) 800-541-7358 and ask to speak to attorney Lexi J. Hazam.
+If you or a family member are experiencing problems with a defective DePuy metal hip implant (the all-metal ASR or Pinnacle hip) or have been told your artificial hip must be replaced, please contact an experienced Lieff Cabraser personal injury attorney or call us toll-free at 1 800 541-7358 and ask to speak to attorney Lexi J. Hazam.

 We welcome the opportunity to review your claim.
 We represent DePuy ASR and Pinnacle hip implant patients, nationwide.
 We will respond promptly and there is no charge or obligation on your part to retain our firm as your attorney.

 Learn about our record of success representing patients nationwide in defective hip implant and medical device cases.
 Lieff Cabraser serves on the Plaintiffs’ Steering Committees in federal multidistrict court and California state court coordinated proceedings against DePuy.